Contacting Patients for Research Recruitment

 Spectrum, the Stanford Center for Clinical & Translational Research & Education, is preparing to implement a privacy-protected service for contacting potential research participants.
 It will enable postal or email communications to participants without the investigative team having direct access to their contact information.
 This will ensure a high level of patient privacy and will facilitate research recruitment.

-An early 2018 implementation is anticipated, managed by the Recruitment Enhancement Core (REC) within Spectrum.
+A late 2018 implementation is anticipated, managed by the Recruitment Enhancement Core (REC) within Spectrum.
 Please stay tuned for an announcement when we “go live”.

 2 Physician Contact